For Wednesday, Jan. 17

 EMT is part of Emergency Medical Services.

-This program is designed to meet all State and National requirements to prepare in testing for the EMT exam given by the National Registry of Emergency Medication Technicians (NREMT).
+This program is designed to meet all State and National requirements to prepare for the EMT exam given by the National Registry of Emergency Medication Technicians (NREMT).

-The Emergency Medical Technician (EMT) Technical Certificate program is offered on the Knox Center for Health Sciences and designated RSCC satellite campuses.
+The Emergency Medical Technician (EMT) certificate program is offered at the Knox County Center for Health Sciences and designated RSCC satellite campuses.

 The Tennessee Department of Health, Division of Health Licensure and Regulation, Office of Emergency Medical Services provides program oversight.
 The program is approved by the Tennessee Board of Regents and is subject to the standard program evaluation required for performance funding.

 Graduates of the Emergency Medical Technician (EMT) program are eligible to take the certification examination administered by the National Registry of Emergency Medical Technicians.

 Columbus, Ohio 43229

 Phone - (614) 888-4484

 According to the Bureau of Labor Statistics Occupational Outlook Handbook, 2014-15 Edition, employment of Emergency Medical Technicians (EMTs) is expected to grow 23 percent between 2012 and 2022much faster than the average for all occupations.
 As the population continues to age, there will be an increasing demand for Emergency Medical Technicians.

 According to the most recent information provided by the United States Department of Labor, Bureau of Labor Statistics, the annual mean wage for EMTs and paramedics in Tennessee is $32,970.